Ensure the safety of all foster cats under your care.

 - Cat proof your home.

 - Always use a cat carrier when transporting your foster cat.
 And, never under any circumstances let your foster cat outdoors.

 Providing for the cats basic needs: food, water, shelter.

 Periodically, ICRA can supply donated food, kitty litter, or toys; however, this is not a guaranteed provision.
 We do not reimburse for pet supplies, but recommend that you keep your receipts for use with your tax preparation.
 We have forms to help you keep track of your tax deductible expenses.

 Provide toys and spend time interacting with your foster cat.

 Provide basic grooming.

-Consider monthly Advantage treatment as part of the grooming process to prevent flea and tapeworm infestation.
+- Consider monthly topical flea treatment as part of the grooming process to prevent flea and tapeworm infestation.
 (If you are seeing black specks or flea dirt deep in the fur, you’ve got fleas!)